A dimension-free discrete Remez-type inequality on the polytorus: Introduction

 Consider $J$ a finite interval in $\R$ and a subset $E\subset J$ with positive Lebesgue measure $\mu(E)>0$.
 Let $f:\R\to \R$ be a real polynomial of degree at most $d$.
-The Remez inequality \cite{R} states that
+The classical Remez inequality \cite{R} states that

 Despite a large literature extending \eqref{ineq:remez}, we are not aware of any direct multi-dimensional generalizations that are dimension-free.
 Multi-dimensional versions of the Remez inequality are considered in the papers of Brudnyi and Ganzburg \cite{BG}, Ganzburg \cite{G}, Kro\'o and Schmidt \cite{KS} but they are not at all dimension-free: it is instructive to take a look at inequality (23) in \cite{KS} and see how the estimates blow up with dimension (called $m$ in \cite{KS}).
-If one abandons the $L^\infty$ norm on the left-hand side of \eqref{ineq:remez} then something can be said; there are distribution function inequalities for volumes of level sets of polynomials that is dimension-free, see \cite{Fr,NSV,NSV1}.
-But those are distribution function estimates and not $L^\infty$ estimates.
+If one abandons the $L^\infty$ norm on the left-hand side of \eqref{ineq:remez} then something can be said; there are distribution function inequalities for volumes of level sets of polynomials that are dimension-free, see \cite{Fr,NSV,NSV1}.
+But those are distribution function estimates, not $L^\infty$ estimates.
+Some other related results include Nazarov's extension \cite{Nazarov} of Tur\'an's inequality \cite{T}, as well as more generalizations \cite{FM,FY}.

-The lack of a dimension-free multi-dimensional Remez inequality of the form \eqref{ineq:remez} is not surprising, however: there is no hope for such an inequality phrased in terms of $\mu(E)$ for any positive-measure $E\subseteq J$.
+The lack of a dimension-free multi-dimensional Remez inequality of the form \eqref{ineq:remez} is not surprising: there is no hope for such an inequality phrased in terms of $\mu(E)$ for any positive-measure $E\subseteq J$.
 This can already be seen when $J$ is a unit ball in $\R^n$ and $f_n(x)=1-\sum_{j=1}^n x_j^2$.
 For large $n$, most of the volume of the ball is concentrated in a neighborhood of the unit sphere where $f_n$ is very small.

 However, this observation does not preclude the existence of \emph{certain} sets $E$ giving multi-dimensional analogues of \eqref{ineq:remez} that are dimension-free.
 Indeed, Lundin \cite{L}, and later Aron--Beauzamy--Enflo \cite{ABE} and Klimek \cite{K}, show this is possible in certain cases of $(J,E)$ with convex $E$, such as for bounded-degree polynomials over the polydisk $J=\D^n$ and the real cube $E=[-1,1]^n$.
 As an explicit example, with the prevailing notation, Klimek \cite{K} showed that for $n$-variate analytic polynomials of degree $d$, we have the comparison $\|f\|_{\D^n}\leq (1+\sqrt{2})^d\|f\|_{[-1,1]^n}$.